 - 1. Move your triangle around observe what happens to the circumcenter.
 What happens to this point when the triangle is right? - 2.
 What happens to this point when the triangle is obtuse? - 3.
 What happens to this point when the triangle is acute? - 4.
 Why might the circumcenter and the orthocenter behave in the same ways with regards to the position of the triangle? - 5.
 The circumcenter also has another interesting property.
 Recall the property of perpendicular bisectors discussed in class.
 The intersection of the perpendicular bisectors then has that property for both segments.
 So what do you think is true of the circumcenter? - 6.
 Check your conjecture by selecting the circle tool.
 With the cursor click on the circumcenter and drag the mouse to one of the vertices of the triangle (it doesn't matter which one why not?).
-Describe the circle in relation to the triangle. - 1.
-Find the area of the parallelogram whose vertices are (0, 0), (7, 2), (8, 5), and (1, 3). - 2.
-Plot all points that are 3 units from the x-axis.
-Describe the configuration algebraically.
-Then, plot all the points 3 units from (5, 4) and describe their configuration algebraically as well. - 3.
-In triangle ABC, it is given that CA = CB.
+Describe the circle in relation to the triangle. - 1. n triangle ABC, it is given that CA = CB.
 Points P and Q are marked on segments CA and CB, respectively, so that angles CBP and CAQ are the same size.
-Prove that CP = CQ. - 4.
-Let A = (3, 4), B = (0, -5), and C = (4, -3). - a.
-Find equations for the perpendicular bisectors of segments AB and BC. - b.
-Find the coordinates for their intersection point K. - c.
-Calculate lengths KA, KB, and KC. - d.
-Why is K also on the perpendicular bisector of segment CA? - 5.
+Prove that CP = CQ. - 2.
+Let A = (3, 4), B = (0, -5), and C = (4, -3).
+Find equations for the perpendicular bisectors of segments AB and BC. - 3.
+Find the coordinates for their intersection point K. - 4.
+Calculate lengths KA, KB, and KC. - 5.
+Why is K also on the perpendicular bisector of segment CA? - 6.
 (Continuation) A circle centered at K can be drawn so that it goes through all three vertices of triangle ABC.
 Explain why.
 This is why K is called the circumcenter of the triangle.
 In general, how do you locate the circumcenter of a triangle?